vaidadry/playground-web/README.md

  * v1.1 built on pandas dataframe, script gives random meal suggestions based on preferences;
- * v1.2 possible to add new recipes, form validation and converter so that all inputted data come clean to DB.
+ * v1.2 possible to add new recipes, form validation and converter so that all inputted data come clean to Postgres DB.